 Shade sails cover parts of the pools, and there are also two wooden shaded areas with seating near the pools.
-There are hammocks and chairs and a picnic table near the river.

 No hiking is required to get to our pools, but it is a natural landscape and the ground is rocky and natural in places and not completely level.

 Soaking in hot mineral springs increases your circulation, has a relaxing effect on the muscles, calms the nerves, relaxes the mind, and pulls toxins out of the body through the skin.